-Mrs. Khoshreza considers herself a life-long learner and understands the challenges many students face balancing family, work and school.
-Her goal is mentor students who have a passion for the noble, caring profession of nursing achieve their goals.
+Mrs Khoshreza considers herself a life-long learner and understands the challenges many students face balancing family, work, and school.
+Her goal is to mentor students who have a passion for the noble, caring profession of nursing.
 Kathy began her nursing career almost 40 years ago.
-She earned her Associate of Science in Nursing degree from Eastern Kentucky University while working full-time as a Nurse's Assistant at Pikeville Medical Center in eastern Kentucky.
-Working in a rural area meant learning to work in many areas and wearing lots of "hats".
-Her areas of specialty included medical/surgical nursing, dialysis, cardiac nursing, cancer care and "other duties as assigned."
-She opened the hospital's first dialysis center, developed a certified diabetes education program, established the area's first endocrinology specialty practice, wrote and received grants for a pediatric fitness program to combat childhood obesity, was Executive Director of the hospital's cancer center and served as an Assistant Chief Nursing Officer and Assistant Vice President.
-Mrs. Khoshreza has also led the quality assurance/risk management and staff education programs at Shriners Hospitals for Children in Lexington and served in leadership roles in long-term care facilities.
-She served as a legislative ambassador for the American Cancer Society, who worked to achieve improvements in healthcare for cancer patients by working with congress.

-After being a practicing nurse for more than 20 years, she realized that she needed additional tools and knowledge that could only be obtained by furthering her education.
-With a full-time nursing job, a husband and two school aged sons, she enrolled in the University of Phoenix and obtained her Bachelors of Nursing and then Masters of Nursing degrees.

-Her path to teaching and mentoring others to become nurses started as leading practicums for a local nursing school.
-Before joining MedQuest College, she has been a faculty member faculty at three nursing schools in eastern Kentucky and in Lexington, KY.
+She earned her Associate of Science Degree in Nursing from Eastern Kentucky University while working full-time as a nurse's assistant at Pikeville Medical Center.
+Working in a rural county meant learning to work in many areas and wearing lots of "hats".
+Her areas of specialty included medical/surgical nursing, dialysis, cardiac nursing, cancer care, and "other duties as assigned."
+Kathy opened the hospital's first dialysis center, developed a certified diabetes education program, established the area's first endocrinology specialty practice, wrote and received grants for a pediatric fitness program to combat childhood obesity, was executive director of the hospital's cancer center, and served as Assistant Chief Nursing Officer and Assistant Vice President.
+She has also led the quality assurance/risk management and staff education programs at Shriners Hospitals for Children in Lexington and served in leadership roles for long-term care facilities.
+Additionally, Kathy served as a legislative ambassador for the American Cancer Society, which worked with Congress to achieve improvements in healthcare for cancer patients.
+After practicing as a nurse for more than 20 years, Kathy realized she needed additional tools and knowledge which could only be obtained by furthering her education.
+With a full-time nursing job, a husband, and two school-aged sons, she enrolled in the University of Phoenix and obtained her Bachelor of Science Degree in Nursing and Master of Science Degree in Nursing.
+Her path to teaching and mentoring others to become nurses started by leading practicums for a local nursing school.
+Before joining MedQuest College, she was a faculty member at three nursing schools in eastern Kentucky and in Lexington, KY.
 Her experience has ranged from leading clinicals in a variety of healthcare settings to teaching the fundamentals of nursing in the classroom.

-Patti Landberg, RDA (AMT) - Dental Assisting Program Chair - Louisville
+Heather McIlvoy EDDA, RDA (AMT) - Dental Assisting Program Chair - Lexington